Static Eliminators

 - Electrostatic Charge

-- The electrical charge generated when two objects contact each other and separate, a process called "triboelectric charging" or "tribocharging."
+- The electrical charge generated when two objects contact each other and separate, a process commonly called "triboelectric charging" or "tribocharging."

 - Electrostatic Discharge (ESD)